EyitopeIO/gp_calculator/README.md

 # gp_calculator
-code used for tutorials.
-Code used to explain some concepts in Python.
+Example code used to explain some teach Python at CCF-NIFES.
 It doesn't do much.